 - Do not let your child swim or take a bath.
 These actions can cause germs to get into your child's catheter.
 Your child can shower or take a sponge bath.

-- Cover your child's catheter with a waterproof cover before he showers.
-Ask his healthcare provider where to buy a waterproof cover.
-He may instead tell you to place a plastic bag or wrap over your child's catheter.
+- Cover your child's catheter with a waterproof cover before he or she showers.
+Ask his or her healthcare provider where to buy a waterproof cover.
+He or she may instead tell you to place a plastic bag or wrap over your child's catheter.
 Tell your child to keep the catheter out of the water as much as possible.

 What can I do to care for my child?

-- Ask your child's healthcare provider which activities are safe for him.
+- Ask your child's healthcare provider which activities are safe for him or her.
 Do not let your child lift anything heavier than 5 pounds.

 - Give your child plenty of liquids.
 Liquids will help prevent dehydration and blood clots.
-Ask your child's healthcare provider how much liquid to give him each day and which liquids are best for him.
+Ask your child's healthcare provider how much liquid to give him or her each day and which liquids are best for him or her.

-- Tell your child's healthcare providers that he has a catheter.
-Tell them not to do, IVs, blood draws, and blood pressure readings in his arm with the catheter.
-Do not allow flu shots or vaccinations in his arm with the catheter.
+- Tell your child's healthcare providers that he or she has a catheter.
+Tell them not to do IVs, blood draws, or blood pressure readings in his or her arm with the catheter.
+Do not allow flu shots or vaccinations in his or her arm with the catheter.